dbuscombe-usgs/doodle_labeller/README.md

 ## Run merge.py

-This script takes each individual mask image and merges them into one, keeping track of classes and class colors.
+This script takes each individual mask image and merges them into one, keeping track of classes and class colours.
 It optimizes the CRF parameters for each chunk.
 This script takes a while to run, because it splits the merged image into small pieces, carries out a task-specific CRF-based label refinement on each, then averages the results.
 The idea is to refine the image by over-sampling.

 The amount of time the program takes is a function of the size of the image, and the number of CPU cores.
 The program uses all available cores, so machines with many cores will be faster.